Eight lessons I learned in college

 4. Interact with the opposite sex

 In a society as prudish as ours, this is always a tricky issue.
 More so in an environment like IITB, with a highly polarized sex-ratio.
 Firstly, why is this important?
-From what I know, males and females have very conspicuous differences in their points of view.
+From what I know, males and females often have differences in their points of view, perhaps due to different upbringing.
 Understanding this is important.
-Life will eventually make you interact with people from the opposite sex.
+Life will eventually make you interact with people of the opposite sex.
 You will have colleagues, a spouse, friends.
-You will want to know what they find offensive or how open you can expect them to be etc.
+You will want to know what they find offensive or how open to certain ideas you can expect them to be etc.

-From a guy’s point of view, I’ve seen some guys becoming excessively abusive, and outright disrespectful towards the females they see daily.
-Blame this on a testosterone-intense environment, but unless you’ve been friends with a girl, you might tend to develop sexist attitudes, or be uncomfortable in one-on-one interactions.
-And this will surely cause problems at some point, on a personal level.
+From a male point of view, I’ve seen some guys becoming excessively abusive, and outright disrespectful towards the females they see daily.
+Blame this on a testosterone-intense environment if you will, but unless you’ve been friends with a girl, you might tend to develop sexist attitudes, or be uncomfortable in one-on-one interactions.
+And this will surely cause problems at some point, on a personal level or more.
 Learn to look at boy-girl communication in an uncomplicated way.
 Encouraging and taking part in healthy interactions with the opposite sex are a certain step towards creating a healthy society based on mutual respect.
 The same applies to girls, while interacting with males.

 So meet people of the opposite sex.
 Make friends with them, learn about their ideas, opinions and constraints.
 Don’t worry about being close to someone.
 These exchanges go a long way in making you comfortable in any group.